 On the other hand, employees are becoming more tech savvy and using 3rd party applications at workplaces.
 This puts both the enterprise and users at risk with mobile security and privacy threats becoming a major challenge for the IT departments.

-Here are the top hidden dangers of using a third party mobile app at workplaces:
+Here are the top hidden dangers of using a third party apps at workplaces:

 Even though Apple iOS is less vulnerable to malware as compared to Android, but two significant malware - XcodeGhost and YiSpecter were reported in September and October.
 These were found in mobile apps distributed through the iTunes App Store.